Charles Bowen (New Zealand politician): Political career

-Bowen started his political career by getting elected to the first Canterbury Provincial Council for the Christchurch Country electorate on 10 September 1853.
-He served until the end of the first term and then successfully contested the Avon electorate, where he was returned on 6 November 1857.
-He served on the second to fourth Council representing the Avon electorate until 8 February 1865.
-He became the council's second Speaker in April 1855 and held that role until February 1865.
-He served on the Canterbury Executive Council from July to September 1857.
-He was the council's first Deputy-Superintendent from September 1857 to September 1862.

 Bowen was directly appointed to cabinet (by way of the Legislative Council) on 16 December 1874, but wary of criticism that a public servant had been awarded political office, he resigned from the Legislative Council and stood for election to the House of Representatives in the 22 January 1875 Kaiapoi by-election, following the resignation of John Studholme on 8 December 1874.
 He was confirmed by the Kaiapoi electorate at general elections in 1875 and 1879 and served until the end of the 7th Parliament in 1881, when he retired.
 From 1874 to 1877, he was Minister of Justice in five successive ministries (first Vogel Ministry, Pollen Ministry, second Vogel Ministry, first and second Atkinson Ministry).
 Bowen was responsible for the Education Act 1877, which provided for compulsory free, secular primary education.

 He was again appointed to the Legislative Council on 20 January 1891 and served until his death on 12 December 1917.
 He was appointed as one of seven new members (including Harry Atkinson himself) appointed to the council by the outgoing fourth Atkinson Ministry; a move regarded by Liberals as a stacking of the upper house against the new government.

 He was appointed Speaker of the Legislative Council from 1905 to 1915.

 Bowen was made a Knight Bachelor in 1910 and a Knight Commander of the Order of St Michael and St George in 1914.
 He had seven children.
 He died on 12 December 1917 at his homestead and is buried at the cemetery of St Peter's Church in Upper Riccarton.